sanjayrawat1/bookshop/order-service/README.md

 mapped to the `order-dispatched` exchange in RabbitMQ.
 Also, define `dispatchOrder` as the function that Spring Cloud Function should manage and integrate with
 RabbitMQ.
 The consumers in Order Service will be part of the order-service consumer group, and Spring Cloud Stream will define a message channel between them and an `order-dispatched.order-service` queue in RabbitMQ.

+##### Implement event producers and the problem of atomicity
+Suppliers are message sources.
+They produce messages when an event happens.
+A supplier should notify the interested parties whenever an order has been accepted.
+Unlike functions and consumers, suppliers need to be activated.
+They act only upon invocation.

+Spring Cloud Stream provides a few ways to define suppliers and cover different scenarios.
+In order-service, the event source is not a message broker, but a
+REST endpoint.
+When a user sends a POST request to Order Service for purchasing a book, we want to publish an event signaling whether the order has been accepted.

+We can bridge the REST layer with the stream part of the application using a **StreamBridge** object that allows us to send data to a specific destination imperatively.

+Since the data source is a REST endpoint, there is no Supplier bean we can register with Spring Cloud Function, and therefore there is no trigger for the framework to create the necessary bindings with RabbitMQ.
+There is no acceptOrder function!
+At startup time, Spring Cloud Stream will notice that StreamBridge wants to publish messages via an acceptOrder-out-0 binding, and it will create one automatically.
+Similar to the bindings created from functions, we can configure the destination name in RabbitMQ.

+To ensure consistency in your system, persisting an order in the database and sending a message about it must be done atomically.
+Either both operations succeed, or they both must fail.
+A simple yet effective way to ensure atomicity is by wrapping the two operations in a local transaction.

+Spring Boot comes preconfigured with transaction management functionality and can handle transactional operations involving relational databases.
+However, the channel established with RabbitMQ for the message producer is not transactional by default.
+To make the event-publishing operation join the existing transaction, we need to enable RabbitMQ’s transactional support for the message producer in the `application.yml` file.